SharedTasksInTheDH/sharedtasksinthedh.github.io/_drafts/howto-annotation.md

 Developing annotation guidelines is an iterative process: Once a first version has been established, its shortcomings need to be identified and fixed, leading to a second version, which has shortcomings that need to be identified and fixed, etc. This process is displayed schematically in Figure 1.
 We will describe how to create a first version, and how to come from one version to the next.
 The most important idea is that in each round, **the same text is annotated by multiple annotators independently**.
-This is the main device that allows to identify these shortcomings.
+This is the main device that allows identifying these shortcomings.

 <div><img src="{{ site.url }}/assets/generic/annotation-workflow.png" style="width:70%" alt="Flowchart depicting the general annotation workflow"/><p class="caption">Figure 1: General annotation workflow</p></div>

-Please note that we do not make assumptions on whether the annotations are done on paper or digitally.
-Digital annotation tools make it easier to compare annotations, but are not better from a conceptual point of view.
-Paper-based annotations are more accessible and easier to set up, but make it easy (too easy) to skip over details.
-One of these details is the exact boundaries of annotations (which word is included).
-It is important to pay attention to this even on paper.
+Please note that in principle the entire workflow can be performed on paper or digitally.
+Digital annotation tools make it easier to compare annotations and force deciding on exact annotation boundaries (which words/characters are to be included).
+Paper-based annotations are more accessible and easier to set up, but make it (too) easy to skip over details.
+If you decide to make paper-based annotations, please pay attention to exact annotation boundaries.

 ## Making Pilot Annotations